Enlargement of the European Union: Central and Eastern enlargement

 In the end, eight Central and Eastern European countries (the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia, and Slovenia), plus two Mediterranean countries (Malta and Cyprus), joined on 1 May 2004.
 This was the largest single enlargement in terms of people, and number of countries, though not in terms of GDP.
 The less developed nature of these countries was of concern to some of the older member states.
 Some countries, such as the UK, immediately opened their job market to the accession states, whereas most others placed temporary restrictions on the rights of work of the citizens of these states to their countries.
 The movement westward of some of the labour force of the newly acceded countries that occurred in the aftermath of the enlargement initially spawned clichés among the public opinion and media of some western countries (such as the "Polish plumber"), despite the generally conceded benefit to the economies concerned.
 The official EU media (the speeches of the European Commission) frequently referred to the enlargement to the CEE region as "an historical opportunity" and "morally imperative", which reflected the desire of the EU to admit these countries as members, even though they were less developed than the Western European countries.

 Following this, Romania and Bulgaria, deemed as not fully ready by the commission to join in 2004, acceded instead on 1 January 2007.
 These, like the countries joining in 2004, faced a series of restrictions as to their citizens not fully enjoying working rights on the territory of some of the older EU members until 2014.
 Romania and Bulgaria did not have a referendum related to accession.

-The socio-economic research on the attitudes towards the integration from both hosting and visiting countries has revealed divergent views.
-The analysis shows, there are a number of possible factors of the rationalisation and understanding of the practices on what the enlargement has been and should be like.
-Attitudes of even sceptical citizens, do not discard the possibility on future sustainable enlargements.
-The years subsequent to the EU accession will lead to extensive dialogues between policy-makers, governments, and European citizens about the path for a constructive development.